kenliou45/MultiNBS/README.md

 Install Python 3.10 and the required dependencies above.
 Clone the repository to your local drive.
-Navigate into the root folder of the pyNBS directory on your local drive Execute following command: python setup.py install
+Navigate into the root folder of the MultiNBS directory on your local drive Execute following command: python setup.py install

 # Running Multi-NBS